Tensor states $\Upsilon B_{c}^{\ast -}$ and $J/\psi B_{c}^{\ast +}$: Conclusions

-This effect was observed in our previous works \cite {Agaev:2025did,Agaev:2025wyf} as well, in which we analyzed features of the scalar $\eta _{b}B_{c}^{-}$, $\eta _{c}B_{c}^{-}$ and axial-vector $\Upsilon B_{c}^{-}$, $\eta _{b}B_{c}^{\ast -}$ hadronic molecules.
+A similar effect was observed in our previous works \cite {Agaev:2025did,Agaev:2025wyf} as well, in which we analyzed features of the scalar $\eta _{b}B_{c}^{-}$, $\eta _{c}B_{c}^{-}$ and axial-vector $\Upsilon B_{c}^{-}$, $\eta _{b}B_{c}^{\ast -}$ hadronic molecules.
 It was proved there that in lower mass limits the structures $\eta _{b}B_{c}^{-}$ and $ \Upsilon B_{c}^{-}$ form bound states which are stable against fall-apart processes, but still can decay to conventional meson pairs through the annihilation mechanism.

-These scalar and axial-vector molecules were explored in Ref.\ \cite {Liu:2024pio}, where the authors employed the extended local gauge formalism.
+These scalar and axial-vector molecules were explored in Ref.\ \cite{Liu:2024pio}, where the authors employed the extended local gauge formalism.
 They found that these structures reside below the corresponding two-meson thresholds and establish bound states.
 In this aspect, our findings agree in part with results of this work.

+Note that available theoretical literature for asymmetric fully-heavy systems is rather limited.
+In this situation it is instructive to compare our present results for the tensor molecule with ones obtained in the diquark-antidiquark picture.
+As it was emphasized in Sec.\ \ref{sec:Intro}, the tensor tetraquarks were explored in Refs.\ \cite {Galkin:2023wox,An:2022qpt,Wu:2024hrv}, in which the authors applied the relativistic quark model, the constituent and nonrelativistic quark models, respectively.
+It was found that the tensor tetraquarks $bb\overline{b} \overline{c}$ have the masses $16108~\mathrm{MeV}$, $16149~\mathrm{MeV}$ and $16554~\mathrm{MeV}$, respectively.
+In the $cc\overline{c}\overline{b}$ sector of the theory predictions look like $9620~\mathrm{MeV}$, $9731~ \mathrm{MeV}$, and $10169~\mathrm{MeV}$.
+It is evident that results of Ref. \cite{Wu:2024hrv} differ considerably from ones obtained in other publications\ \cite{Galkin:2023wox,An:2022qpt}.
+At the same time, last two works approximately agree with each other in their findings.
+According to Ref. \cite{Wu:2024hrv}, for example, there are three tensor resonant states in the both sectors of the theory.